MrPlumbum82/my_dotfiles/README.md

 ### What does my setup contain?

-* basic vimrc with some keybindings like 'jk' binded to <Esc>
+* basic vimrc with some keybindings like 'jk' binded to <Esc> (more detail in vimrc comments)
 * pathogen
 * nerdtree
 * ctrlp
+* vim-airline
+* vim-airline-themes

 ### Installation